 Éilis has over fourteen years’ experience in facilitation and presentation within the education sector having been seconded to School Development Planning and the Special Education Support Service (SESS).
 She has been a member of Sligo Education Management Committee, Chairperson District 4 INTO and continues to work as a guest lecturer on the SNA Certificate Course with St. Angela’s College, Lough Gill, Sligo. Éilis was previously Chairperson of NABMSE.

 Sr. Marie Carroll

-Brídann is the Administrative Principal of St. Vincent’s School, Lisnagry, Limerick.
+Aileen sits as a community representative on the Board of Management at St Vincents School, Lisnagry, Limerick.
 St. Vincent’s is a Special School for children with Moderate GLD, with 20 classes and over 90 staff.